Teaching Artist Rosters

 Educational Excellence Review

+The first level of review is for artistic excellence and is conducted by a panel of professional artists and university arts faculty members.
+Candidates who successfully pass this level of review are then interviewed online or in person by panel of arts educators (recognized classroom teachers, university arts education professors, arts principals, and ada access specialists.
 Artists are reviewed for arts education experience, with particular attention to how the applicant will engage the students in their discipline and the creative process.
-At this interview artists describe residency plans, artistic philosophy, role of the artist vs. the teacher, etc.
+At this interview artists describe residency plans, artistic philosophy, role of the artist vs. the teacher, integration of the Utah State Fine Arts Core Curriculum goals and objectives, etc.

 If approved to the Artist Teaching Roster, we'll add the artist's profile to our directory, which is available to the public (see link above).
-The artist's profile includes their phone number and email address.
+The artist's profile includes their home city, phone number, and email address.

-Submit best professional work that documents the depth and range of work, and clearly define the artistic voice.
-Do not submit only child-appropriate works.
+Please submit examples your best professional work that documents the depth and range of artistry, and clearly defines your artistic voice.
+Do not submit only child-appropriate works, the initial review panel is looking for evidence of your overall artistic excellence.

-Submit documentation of high quality video recordings.
-Poorly lit, video and audio recordings with background noise, etc. will hinder the panel’s ability to review weak documentation accurately.
+- For video and audio recordings, please submit high quality files.
+Poorly lit, video or garbled audio recordings with background noise, etc. will hinder the panel’s ability to review documentation accurately.

 Dance